GenKawamura/containers/multi-tensorflow/readme.txt

 #--------------------------------------------

 ## For parameter server instance
-# The follwoing python code will be inputted in interactive python shell
+# The follwoing python code will be executed in an IPython shell
 import tensorflow as tf

 cluster = tf.train.ClusterSpec({